Patria AMV: South African service

+Croatian service

 In July 2007, the Croatian Ministry of Defence selected the Patria AMV as the new armoured fighting vehicle of the Armed Forces of the Republic of Croatia in their first international tender in its history.
 84 AMVs will be supplied.
 Initially, the plan called for 84 8×8 vehicles and 42 6×6 vehicles.
 The Croatian Ministry of Defence has approved the purchase of 84 Patria AMV 8×8 vehicles.
 The 6×6 configuration idea was scrapped, and the remaining 42 vehicles were decided to be 8×8s.
 The purchase of the remaining 42 AMVs was made in December 2008.
-Due to the financial crisis, the contract was slightly amended in April 2010.
-There was an initial plan of shelving the order by a half (64 vehicles were mentioned) but it was decided that the total of 126 units would remain on order.
-However, in order to somewhat decrease the cost of the deal, the most expensive variants like the NEMO or engineering units will probably be replaced by less costly APC variants.
+Due to the 2008 financial crisis, the contract was slightly amended in April 2010.
+There was an initial plan of shelving the order by a half, 64 vehicles were mentioned, but it was decided that the total of 126 units would remain on order.
+In order to somewhat decrease the cost of the deal, the most expensive variants like the NEMO or engineering units will probably be replaced by less costly APC variants.
 On the other hand, the production will be sped up and all vehicles are to be delivered by the end of 2012.

+North Macedonian service

 The government of the Republic of North Macedonia announced in 2006 that it would procure the same type that the Croatian military chooses after test trials in 2007—as this would be a less expensive than conducting trials of their own.
 The configuration of Patria vehicles that eventually win the competition will be similar to those in Slovenian service, but probably in smaller numbers.
-However, any contract has not been published.
+Any contract has not been published.

+UAE service

 In January 2008, Patria announced that the United Arab Emirates armed forces had ordered the AMV, equipped with the BMP-3 turret.
 The number of vehicles is yet to be announced.

+Czech service

-On 30 January 2008, it was announced that Patria has offered to deliver 30 first AMVs within four months of ordering, if the Czech Army chooses AMV as its next APC.
+In January 2008, Patria offered to deliver 30 AMVs within four months of ordering, if the Czech Army chose the AMV as its next APC.
 The Czech army had earlier chosen the Austrian Steyr Pandur as their next APC, but the Czech government withdrew from the deal at the end of last year, citing Steyr's failure to fulfill the commitments ensuing from the contract.

+Swedish service

 In August 2010, Patria sold 113 AMVs to Sweden in a deal worth 250 million Euros.
 The deal included an option for another 113 vehicles in the future.